Toyota Prius and many related hybrid meta-links

 http://techno-fandom.org/~hobbit/cars/tachack/

-How to install an aftermarket tachometer into a Prius, including notes on how tachometers work, how to test and calibrate them, and how to hack one to be compatible with the car's signal levels if necessary.
+How to install an aftermarket tachometer into a Prius, including notes on how tachometers work, how to test and calibrate them, and how to hack an older one to be compatible with the car's signal levels if necessary.

 http://techno-fandom.org/~hobbit/cars/bp/